 1.14 For ease of use, the criteria and methodologies relating to the planning of the offshore transmission systems have also been presented according to the functional parts of an offshore transmission system to which they primarily apply.
 An offshore transmission system extends from the offshore grid entry point/s (GEP) at which offshore power stations feed into the offshore transmission system through the remainder of the offshore transmission system to the point of connection of the offshore transmission system at the first onshore substation.
 This point of connection at the first onshore substation is the interface point (IP) in the case of a direct connection to the onshore transmission system or the user system interface point (USIP) in the case of a connection to an onshore user system.

-1.15 The first onshore substation may be owned by the offshore transmission licensee, the onshore transmission licensee or onshore user system owner.
-Ownership boundaries are determined by the relevant transmission licensees and/or distribution licensees (as the case may be).
+1.15 The first onshore substation may be owned by the offshore Licensee, the onshore Licensee or onshore user system owner.
+Ownership boundaries are determined by the relevant Licensees and/or distribution licensees (as the case may be).
 Normally, and unless otherwise agreed, in the case of there being AC transformation or DC conversion facilities at the first onshore substation if the offshore transmission owner owns the first onshore substation, the interface point or user system interface point (as the case may be) would be on the HV busbars.
 If the first onshore substation is owned by the onshore transmission owner or onshore user system owner, the interface point or user system interface point (as the case may be) would be on the LV busbars.
 In the case of the former, the first onshore substation must meet the criteria relating to offshore transmission systems and, in the case of the latter the first onshore substation must meet the appropriate onshore criteria.

 1.16 The functional parts of an offshore transmission system include: the offshore connection facilities on the offshore platform/s, which may include: